Type 1 47 mm anti-tank gun: Combat record

 The Type 1 47 mm AT gun was introduced to combat service in 1941, with the intent of it replacing the Type 94 37 mm anti-tank gun.
 It was very effective for its role, with American personnel calling it "an excellent weapon, with mechanized carriage and a high muzzle-velocity" that "proved most effective in combat," though it was not always available in sufficient numbers.
-It had a high rate of fire and with AP shells was capable of perforating the front armor of the M4A6 (a slightly more heavily armored variant of the M4 medium tank) at 800 yd, though standard doctrine was to wait until tanks got closer if possible to ensure good shot placement.
+It had a high rate of fire and with AP shells was capable of perforating the front armor of the M4 medium tank at 800 yd, though standard doctrine was to wait until tanks got closer if possible to ensure good shot placement.
 The weaker APHE shell, while incapable of penetrating the M4 Medium's 93 mm of effective front armor, could still penetrate the tank's side (38–45 mm) of vertical armor), the most likely part of the tank to get hit, at a distance of more than a kilometre.
 It was issued to armored units as well as independent anti-tank units, and was fielded in a wide variety of areas, but most notably the Philippines and Okinawa, and continued to be used with diminishing effectiveness until the end of World War II.

 After World War II the Type 1 47 mm AT gun was used in the Indonesian National Revolution by the Indonesian Army.
 In the Battle of Surabaya Dutch forces and British forces suffered moderate casualties among their convoy which consisted of M3 Stuarts and M4 Shermans.

 Type 1 47 mm tank gun

 A variant known as the Type 1 47 mm tank gun was used as the main armament of the Type 97 Shinhoto Chi-Ha, Type 1 Chi-He, Type 3 Ka-Chi, and Type 5 Ke-Ho tanks.
+The tank gun differed from the anti-tank gun in that it incorporated a vertical sliding wedge.
+They each used the same HE and APHE ammunition.
 The tank gun had the following specifications: